 Mycronic receives order for an SLX mask writer

-STOCKHOLM, March 15, 2023 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from an existing customer in Asia.
-The order value is in the range of USD 5-7 million.
-Delivery of the system is planned for the fourth quarter of 2023.
+STOCKHOLM, March 16, 2023 /PRNewswire/ -- Mycronic AB (publ) has received an order for an SLX mask writer from an existing customer, for delivery to the United States.
+The order value is in the range of USD 4-6 million.
+Delivery of the system is planned for the first quarter of 2024.

 The SLX laser mask writer meets rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.
 Photomasks manufactured by laser mask writers are of high importance and account for a majority of all photomasks produced for semiconductor manufacturing.
 SLX is a modern and energy efficient mask writer based on the same technology as Mycronic's mask writers for displays.

-"The customer already has the SLX in production and this order for an additional mask writer confirms that the SLX meets the customer's high expectations on performance and productivity," says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic.
+"We are grateful to receive another repeat order for an SLX mask writer from an existing customer increasing its production capacity", says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic.

 Mycronic's Pattern Generators division provides mask writers for display manufacturing and production of semiconductors.